top of page

 Made significant upgrades to play ground surfaces through state funding secured by then State Representative Rick Carfagna.

-Rep Carfagna also secured state funding together with the township funds made it possible to save and move the old Township Hall.
+Worked with Rep Carfagna to secure state funding to save and move the old Township Hall, the oldest building in the township.

 Improved coordination and coverage between Genoa EMS and the County EMS